 In 2008 the Faculty of Music was successful in its bid for funding from the John Fell Fund to establish a research partnership in music theory and analysis with our colleagues in the Music Department at Princeton University.

-The Oxford–Princeton Partnership aims to encourage closer research collaborations on projects of mutual concern between colleagues in the two institutions; to rethink definitions and boundaries of musical analysis in the context of the historical, critical and interdisciplinary work of both departments; to produce joint publications emerging from our annual symposia; and to consolidate Oxford as a leading UK centre for music theory.
+The Oxford–Princeton Partnership aimed to encourage closer research collaborations on projects of mutual concern between colleagues in the two institutions; to rethink definitions and boundaries of musical analysis in the context of the historical, critical and interdisciplinary work of both departments; and to consolidate Oxford as a leading UK centre for music theory.

 The following graduate students also participated in the Symposium: Johanna Frymoyer, Christopher Matthay (Princeton); James Munk, Alberto Sanna (Oxford).